Neil Armstrong: College years

 After his service with the Navy, Armstrong returned to Purdue.
 His previously earned good but not outstanding grades now improved, lifting his final Grade Point Average (GPA) to a respectable but not outstanding 4.8 out of 6.0.
 He pledged the Phi Delta Theta fraternity, and lived in its fraternity house.
 He wrote and co-directed two musicals as part of the all-student revue.
-The first was a version of Snow White and the Seven Dwarfs, co-directed with his girlfriend Joanne Alford from the Alpha Chi Omega sorority, with songs from the Walt Disney film, including "Someday My Prince Will Come"; the second was titled The Land of Egelloc ("college" spelled backwards), with music from Gilbert and Sullivan but new lyrics.
-He was chairman of the Purdue Aero Flying Club, and flew the club's aircraft, an Aeronca and a couple of Pipers, which were kept at nearby Aretz Airport in Lafayette, Indiana.
+The first was a version of Snow White and the Seven Dwarfs, co-directed with his girlfriend Joanne Alford from the Alpha Chi Omega sorority, with songs from the 1937 Walt Disney film, including "Someday My Prince Will Come"; the second was titled The Land of Egelloc ("college" spelled backward), with music from Gilbert and Sullivan but new lyrics.

+Armstrong was chairman of the Purdue Aero Flying Club, and flew the club's aircraft, an Aeronca and a couple of Pipers, which were kept at nearby Aretz Airport in Lafayette, Indiana.
 Flying the Aeronca to Wapakoneta in 1954, he damaged it in a rough landing in a farmer's field, and it had to be hauled back to Lafayette on a trailer.
 He was a baritone player in the Purdue All-American Marching Band.
 Ten years later he was made an honorary member of Kappa Kappa Psi national band honorary fraternity.
 Armstrong graduated with a Bachelor of Science degree in Aeronautical Engineering in January 1955.
 In 1970, he completed his Master of Science degree in Aerospace Engineering at the University of Southern California (USC).
 He would eventually be awarded honorary doctorates by several universities.

 Armstrong met Janet Elizabeth Shearon, who was majoring in home economics, at a party hosted by Alpha Chi Omega.
 According to the couple, there was no real courtship, and neither could remember the exact circumstances of their engagement.
 They were married on January 28, 1956, at the Congregational Church in Wilmette, Illinois.
 When he moved to Edwards Air Force Base, he lived in the bachelor quarters of the base, while Janet lived in the Westwood district of Los Angeles.
 After one semester, they moved into a house in Antelope Valley, near Edwards AFB.
 Janet did not finish her degree, a fact she regretted later in life.
-The couple had three children: Eric, Karen, and Mark.
-In June 1961, Karen was diagnosed with a diffuse intrinsic pontine glioma, a malignant tumor of the middle part of her brain stem.
+The couple had three children.
+In June 1961, their daughter Karen was diagnosed with diffuse intrinsic pontine glioma, a malignant tumor of the middle part of her brain stem.
 X-ray treatment slowed its growth, but her health deteriorated to the point where she could no longer walk or talk.
 She died of pneumonia, related to her weakened health, on January 28, 1962, aged two.